It’s easy to understand the hype behind ChatGPT, the new artificial intelligence writing assistant on the block by OpenAI.

 Let’s compare this to the long list that Google returns, that has the answer somewhere in one of those articles:

-It’s more likely that ChatGPT will replace your homepage and personal assistant, rather than more niche use cases like content creation.
+It’s more likely that ChatGPT will one day be most people’s new homepage and personal assistant, rather than more niche use cases like content creation.

 Use cases for AI writing assistants